KnpLabs/snappy/doc/faq.md

 *A*: Please, check your `wkhtmltopdf` version.
 It is recommended to use at least `0.12.2.1`.
 You can download it from http://wkhtmltopdf.org/downloads.html or install via composer for Linux servers as stated in [README](https://github.com/KnpLabs/snappy#wkhtmltopdf-binary-as-composer-dependencies).
 If there is no possibility to update `wkhtmltopdf`, please check http://stackoverflow.com/questions/9604625/wkhtmltopdf-cannot-connect-to-x-server

-*Q*: My PDF is alswaus generated for a small screen resolution\I always receive a mobile version.
+*Q*: My PDF is always generated for a small screen resolution\I always receive a mobile version.

 *A*: It is well-known issue of wkhtmltopdf, you can check https://github.com/wkhtmltopdf/wkhtmltopdf/issues/1508.
 One of solutions is to use xvbf and to setup xvbf resolution to desired one.